Skip to contents

 PM_data objects are passed to PM_fit objects to initiate a population analysis.
 The object is created by reading a delimited file in the current working directory.
 The data will be transformed into the standard format which is the same for all engines, with a report of any assumptions that were necessary to standardize the data.
 PMcheck is called on the standard data to evaluate for errors.
 If dates and times are converted to relative decimal times in the standard data, automatic detection of the correct format will be attempted using lubridate::parse_date_time().
 In the case of failure due to an unusual format, use the 'dt' argument to specify the correct format in your data.
 In the case of successful automatic detection, the format used will be included in the standardization report generated upon creation of a new PM_data object.
 Check carefully to make sure the correct format was chosen.
 Note that if your clock times did not include seconds, they were appended as ":00" to the end of each time and will appear that way in the copy of the original data.

-There are a number of methods defined for a PM_data object, including to write the standard data back to a file for future use, to summarize and to plot the object, and to conduct a non-compartmental analysis on the raw data using makeNCA.
+There are a number of methods defined for a PM_data object, including to write the standard data back to a file for future use, to summarize and to plot the object, to conduct a non-compartmental analysis on the raw data using makeNCA, to calculate an AUC using makeAUC, and to add event rows, which is particularly useful for making simulation templates on the fly.

 Public fields